-Who Handles the Employee’s Compensation Claims in Illinois?
+Who Handles Employees’ Compensation Claims in Illinois?

 Injuries Covered Under Illinois Workers’ Compensation Act

 The Workers’ Compensation Act is designed to cover all work-related injuries.
-Any injury that is caused by repetitive use of a body part at work such, as a fracture in the arms or leg due to excessive usage in a mining or construction work, will fall under this act.
-The Workers’ Compensation law covers stroke and similar illnesses caused by stress at work.
+Any injury caused by repetitive use of a body part at work such, as a fracture in the arms or leg due to excessive usage in a mining or construction work, will fall under this act.
+The Workers’ Compensation Law covers stroke and similar illnesses caused by stress at work.
 There are people who have pre-existing conditions, which are made worse by their job.

 When to File a Claim